 - All Ireland Scholarship Scheme - Scholarship scheme for current Leaving Certificate Students.

-Funding for current and continuing DCU Access Scholarships is raised by the Educational Trust in DCU through private donors.
-Access students can get involved by attending donor events and will have the opportunity to meet with current and prospective donors from the business world.
+Funding for all DCU Access Scholarships is raised by the Educational Trust in DCU through private donors.
+Access students can get involved by attending donor events where they will have the opportunity to meet with donors, from the business world.

 The DCU Access Service provide a number of professional supports to students including internships, networking opportunities and placement support and guidance.